SBLG(1) General Commands Manual SBLG(1)

 Article templates may contain several attributes.

-If an <article data-sblg-article="1"> element contains this, limit displayed articles to those matching the space-separated tags or ${sblg-get|xxx} when in -L or -C mode.
+If an element with the data-sblg-article="1" attribute contains this, limit displayed articles to those matching the space-separated tags or ${sblg-get|xxx} when in -L or -C mode.
 This scans for tags from the current article in the list of articles.

 The navigation element may contain several attributes.